Jamestown supply missions: Francis West

 In the interval between the departure of Smith for England and the arrival of the Sea Venture survivors, George Percy became president of the council in Jamestown.
 He however accomplished little while in charge, other than to order to construction of Fort Algernon at Old Point Comfort.
-To secure food, he had sent Francis West and James Davis up the Chesapeake Bay to obtain corn from the Patawomeckin 1609, but instead of delivering that food to the starving colony, West sailed directly back to England and avoided the Starving Time by abandoning Percy and the colonists.
+To secure food, he had sent Francis West and James Davis up the Chesapeake Bay to obtain corn from the Patawomeck in 1609, but instead of delivering that food to the starving colony, West sailed Swallow directly back to England and avoided the Starving Time by abandoning Percy and the colonists.
 Percy wrote later that when West brought his ship loaded with corn back to Point Comfort, the captain in charge of Fort Algernon told everyone about the hunger at Jamestown, and instead of hurrying upstream to feed the colonists, "Captain Weste, by the persuasion, or rather by the enforcement, of his company hoised up sails and shaped by their course directly for England, and left us in that extreme misery and want."

 "Fourth" supply mission

 During the period that Sea Venture suffered its misfortune and its survivors were struggling in Bermuda to continue on to Virginia, the publication of Smith's books of his adventures in England sparked a resurgence of interest and investment in the company.
 There was also a religious call in England by clergymen and others to support the stranded colonists.
-Another mission was prepared, equipped with additional colonists, a doctor, food, and supplies, and heading this group was Francis West's older brother, Thomas West, who also recruited and equipped an armed contingent of 150 men at his own expense.
+Another mission was prepared, equipped with additional colonists, a doctor, food, and supplies, and heading this group was Francis West's older brother, Thomas West, 3rd Baron De La Warr, who also recruited and equipped an armed contingent of 150 men at his own expense.